isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/2024 Secondary 1 Registration.md

 Students are to report in their school uniform on the first day of school.

 The school uniform can be purchased from Bibi & Baba.
-Please refer to 'Purchase of Uniform' details found below.
+Please refer to 'School Uniform' webpage.

 The ACS badge and ACS(BR) socks are part of the school uniform and can be purchased from the school bookshop. _Do note however, that a badge will be presented to your son/ward on the first day of school during the Welcome Service._